2017-2018 Proposed Budget

 Unlike cities, which have a broad portfolio of taxes including business and utility taxes, the County relies heavily on property tax.
 State law puts a 1 percent limit (plus new construction) on the revenue increases counties can receive from property taxes, the largest source of General Fund revenue.
 As a result, revenues counties receive grow at a much slower rate than the cost of providing services.
 Even as the Executive has delivered on his promise to reduce cost growth during his administration, these limitations mean that revenue can’t keep up with inflation and the increase in demand for services as the population grows—about 3.5 percent annually.

-King County has a $10 billion budget and provides a wide variety of services, from Transit to Human Services and Public Health.
+King County has an $11.3 billion budget and provides a wide variety of services, from Transit to Human Services and Public Health.
 Many of our funds are financially healthy as a result of our strong regional economy and good financial management.
 Most of these are dedicated funds—contracts, fees and special levies that have been collected for specific purposes and must be used to pay for those services.
 For example, bus fares must go toward paying for transit and sewer fees toward paying for wastewater treatment.
 By law, the County cannot use dedicated funds to help balance budgets in other funds that may be facing deficits.

 King County takes steps every day to become more efficient.
 Since 2010, the County has been working with unions and employees to reduce growth in costs and provide more value for every public dollar spent.
 Our efficiency efforts, known internally as Best Run Government, have reduced the General Fund cost curve from a historical rate of 5 percent to forecasted growth of about 3.5 percent.
 By 2020, these efforts will save more than $200 million.
-We have reached a tipping point where additional cuts will mean that entire programs and services will be eliminated.

 Counties across Washington state are on the verge of a financial and service delivery crisis.
 Counties are required by law to provide essential services, including elections, assessments, law enforcement, prosecution, public defense, court systems, and jails, but the limits on General Fund revenue sources and growth rates mean revenue cannot keep up with costs.